Student Recognition Ideas

 - Take a group picture to give out at the end of the year.

-- Search Pinterest for inspiration.
+- Peruse the CES Pinterest board for inspiration.

 Thank you for all you do to orient, train, motivate, and acknowledge student staff members!